-Unless you are one of those lucky ones who have never lost sight of their childhood dreams, deciding on the right course to take up after high school can be a grueling exercise.
+Unless you are one of those lucky ones who have never lost sight of their childhood dreams, deciding on the right program to take after high school can be hard.
 Whether you’re the type who has too many interests or someone who just can’t imagine their future yet, coming up with a decision needs careful consideration.
 Here are five tips to make this experience a little less stressful for you:

 Take a test (or several tests)